tgieruc/Representation-of-Women-in-Movies/docs/index.md

 It is interesting to note that one of Uma Thurman's three most impactful films received very negative ratings, while the other two were rated positively.
 On the other hand, all three of Cate Blanchett's most impactful films had a positive impact, but Carmen Electra's three most impactful films were largely criticized.

 ## Directors & Writers
-Those are the three most impactful female directors and writers in the dataset:
+These are the three most impactful female directors and writers in the dataset:

 ![Fran Walsh](assets/walsh.png){:class="img-responsive"}
 ![Philippa Boyens](assets/boyens.png){:class="img-responsive"}